-I came across Soleil Toujours when I was hunting down sunscreens and have since been testing a face/neck cream called Soleil Toujours Daily Anti-Aging Power Serum ($145 in the shop).
+I came across Soleil Toujours when I was hunting down sunscreens and have since been testing a face/neck cream called Soleil Toujours Daily Anti-Aging Power Serum ($145).
 My test included face and neck and I am especially pleased with its impact on forehead lines.
 This could be one of the finds of the year.

 After playing around, variously trying out day use, evening use, neck only, face and all the above, I settled on a twice daily application targeting my forehead lines with a notable smoothing after 30 days.
 Soleil Toujours Daily Anti-Aging Power Serum is definitely a keeper.